mainej/headlessui-reagent/example/README.md

 # `headlessui-reagent` in use

-This directory contains an example of headless-reagent in use.
+This directory contains an example of headlessui-reagent in use.
+The components are styled with Tailwind CSS, but that's not a requirement of headlessui-reagent, which will work with any styling system.

 The code is in [src/main/all_examples.cljs](src/main/all_examples.cljs).